lunfardo314/lunfardo314.github.io/txdocs/utxo.md

 A UTXO transaction, among other elements, includes at least inputs and outputs, which we refer to as **consumed UTXOs** and **produced UTXOs**, respectively.
 It must satisfy a globally trusted set of validity rules, also known as **validity constraints** or **ledger constraints**.
 The most basic rule is that the total number of fungible tokens in the inputs must equal the total in the outputs.

 UTXO transaction represents a deterministic update to the ledger state.
+It updates a bounded part of the ledger state, which is unbounded, in general.

 Here is a more detailed diagram, which still conveys the same core concept: